Three Pieces of Placement

-Send us your records.
+Send us your transcripts.

-Send us your records:
+Send us your transcripts:

-Send us your records:
+Send us your official transcripts:

 - If you have prior graded coursework at a foreign institution, submit your transcripts to an approved evaluator.
 Once they are approved, you can submit them to Bucks for review.